cf-routing/golang-app/README.md

 # golang-app
 About

-Simple app to test headers passed into the application.
+Simple app to test headers passed into the application and one and two way tls connections.

 Instructions to deploy as this application.